Updated on October 25, 2025

 New York City’s fabulous shopping gets an upgrade during the holidays thanks to stunning window displays.
 (Photo credit: Phil Roeder)

-If you think you’d enjoy a more quaint shopping experience, check out one of New York City’s holiday markets for handcrafted goods like ornaments, home décor, knitwear and holiday treats.
-Holiday markets can mainly be found in Bryant Park (through early January), Union Square (through Christmas Eve), Grand Central Station (through Christmas Eve), and Columbus Circle (through Christmas Eve), among others, but keep an eye out for other pop-up markets around the city!
+If a quainter shopping experience is more your style, don’t miss New York City’s holiday markets.
+These festive pop-ups are perfect for finding handcrafted goods like ornaments, home décor, knitwear, and seasonal treats.
+You’ll find some at Bryant Park (open through early January), Union Square (through Christmas Eve), Grand Central Station (through Christmas Eve), and Columbus Circle (also through Christmas Eve).
+Keep an eye out for other pop-up markets around the city, you never know what hidden gems you might discover!

 Image of the Radio City Rockettes performing in the Radio City Christmas Spectacular